chengemnoip/search-scrape-map-google-plan/README.md

 This MCP server offers the following core tools:

 *   **Web Search (`search`)**: Leverages the Google Custom Search JSON API for powerful web searching capabilities.
-Supports specifying the number of results and pagination.
+Supports specifying the number of results and pagination. **Now supports all query parameters listed in the Google Custom Search JSON API v1 - cse.list reference.**
 *   **Web Scraping (`scrape`)**: Uses Playwright (Chromium core) to scrape web content from a given URL.
 Capable of handling dynamically rendered pages via JavaScript, optionally scraping content from specific CSS selectors, or waiting for specific elements to load. **Now supports outputting content in Markdown format by default, with an option to get raw HTML.**
 *   **Sitemap Parsing (`map`)**: Automatically downloads and parses `sitemap.xml` or Sitemap Index files, quickly extracting the list of URLs contained within (Note: Currently only processes the first level of index files).